- Home

 - in combination with chemotherapy as the main treatment for cervical cancer (chemoradiation)

-- after surgery to help get rid of any remaining cancer cells and reduce the chance of the cancer coming back (adjuvant therapy).
+- after surgery to help destroy any remaining cancer cells and reduce the chance of the cancer coming back (adjuvant therapy).

-There are two main ways of delivering radiation therapy: externally or internally.
-It’s common to have both types to treat cervical cancer.
+There are 2 main ways of delivering radiation therapy: externally or internally.
+It is common to have both types to treat cervical cancer.

 Chemoradiation

-When radiation therapy is combined with chemotherapy, it is known as chemoradiation.
+When radiation therapy is given at the same time as chemotherapy, it is known as chemoradiation.
 The chemotherapy drugs make the cancer cells more sensitive to radiation therapy.

 If you have chemoradiation, you will usually receive chemotherapy once a week a few hours before the radiation therapy appointment.